 The 'Cloud Nine' dogwood has the appearance of a true cornus florida, but when it blooms it 'turns the dial to 11' to give that extra bit that puts it over the top.
-It has white blooms on green leaves, but the blooms are larger and more dense.
-When this tree blooms in the spring it is really a sight to beyond as clusters of huge dogwood blooms weigh down the branches.
+It has white blooms that are larger and more dense.
+When this tree blooms in the spring it is really a sight to behold as clusters of huge dogwood blooms seem to overload the branches.
 This tree makes an outstanding spring center piece, but can also be planted in rows, near a house, or among the shade of larger trees.
-Like all dogwoods it can adapt to full sun and less ideal soil conditions with care, but prefers afternoon shade and moist well drained soil rich in organic matter.
+Like all dogwoods it can adapt to full sun and less ideal soil conditions with care, but prefers afternoon shade and moist, well drained soil rich in organic matter.

 |Bloom Period:||Early spring|

 |Fall Color:||light red mixed with deep red, purple, orange and green|

 |Mature Height:||15 to 18 ft.|

 |Soil Type:||Adaptable, but prefers moist, well draining soil that is rich in organic matter|

 |Sun Exposure:||Partial shade; Partial sun; Dappled shade; Full sun (with proper care)|